GrapeCity/DsExcel-Java/README.md

 * The cell font size is lost after loading ssjson with Conditional Formattings.(DOCXLS-3046)
 * Error occurs when loading a ssjson which contains cell value of empty array.(DOCXLS-3115)
 * Cell's display color is wrong when a color number formatter is applied.(DOCXLS-3114)
-* The calculated result should be #DIV/0! like Excel, but #NUM! now in GcExcel.(DOCXLS-3012)
+* The calculated result should be #DIV/0! like Excel, but #NUM! now in DsExcel.(DOCXLS-3012)
 * Out of memory occurs during processing templates.(DOCXLS-3031)
-* GcExcel fails to open workbook with a checkbox wherein Excel is created using Aspose(DOCXLS-3019)
+* DsExcel fails to open workbook with a checkbox wherein Excel is created using Aspose(DOCXLS-3019)
 * It seems that rounding of a number does not take effect in the exported PDF.(DOCXLS-3095)
 * Invalid range error occurs when setting print area.(DOCXLS-3136)
-* Excel takes a long time to open a large xlsx generated by GcExcel.(DOCXLS-3128)
+* Excel takes a long time to open a large xlsx generated by DsExcel.(DOCXLS-3128)

 ## 3.2.2
 ## Fixed